dss-neto/sign-up-form/README.md

 # Project: Sign-up Form

-A simple website made for getting used with forms.
+A simple website made with the goal of getting used to form styling.